jack-pappas/facio/README.rst

 .. image:: http://img.shields.io/nuget/v/facio.svg
     :target: https://nuget.org/packages/facio/

-This repository contains a collection of tools which assist in implementing compilers, interpreters, and other language-based tools in F#.
+facio is a collection of tools which assist in implementing compilers, interpreters, and other language-based tools in F#.

 - fsharplex
     ``fsharplex`` is a tool for generating lexical analyzers ("tokenizers") from a lexer specification file (``*.fsl``).